7 Tips to Consider if You Want a Car on Campus

-Having a car on campus can be a huge convenience for your everyday life, but only if it outweighs potential parking, cost, and safety issues.
-Follow this advice before making a decision.
+Having a car on campus can be convenient, but only if it outweighs potential parking, cost, and safety issues.
+Follow these tips before making a decision.

 1. Review your insurance policy